 By paying just a little attention to the NFL, Amazon sellers can gain vast insight into popular products to source.

-Even if you only know three NFL teams and don’t understand the difference between a touchdown and a touchback, relax; all you need to do is check out the NFL standings on ESPN.com and you’ll see the top teams.
+Even if you only know three NFL teams at the moment and you don’t understand the difference between a touchdown and a touchback, relax; all you need to do is check out the NFL standings on ESPN.com and you’ll see which teams performed well enough to make the playoffs.

 You can also learn about the top players in the league by checking ESPN’s NFL stats and the official ESPN NFL Playoffs page.
 With this information, you can begin to hunt for potentially popular products to source leading up to the Super Bowl.